 In better times, you might map out a month’s worth of content to automate your social media schedule.
 Yet, high-pressure situations often require you to shift your pre-scheduled posts to remain relevant and mindful of the circumstances.
 A common factor of crises is their unpredictable nature.
 You can’t predict the COVID trajectory or foresee the next racial injustice atrocity.
 But, you can plan compassion, celebration, and activism in advance.
 In the face of tragedy, these messages will always resonate.

-Work positivity into your content calendar, but always leave room in your schedule for current events that are noteworthy and need to be acknowledged.
+Work positivity into your content calendar, but always leave room in your schedule for current events that are noteworthy and need to be acknowledged on your online meeting scheduler.
 You will still show up consistently and regularly while ensuring that your social media approach is agile and responsive to the legitimate threats faced by your community.
 This creates a plan in business for resiliency

 People gravitate towards authenticity, especially during a difficult season.
 To embrace your brand values and present yourself genuinely, you need to know who you are and what you stand for in business and in life.
 Once you develop your North Star and identify your core themes, you’ll discover the filter from which to see and communicate through any hard situation, whether it’s COVID-19, the epidemic of police brutality in the U.S., the growing awareness of femicide in Turkey or any number of social injustices around the world.